ivansherbs/insights.ivansherbs.com/internal/privacy/en.md

 ### 11. Updates to this Privacy Notice
 We may update this Privacy Notice from time to time in response to changing legal, technical or business developments.
 When we update our Privacy Notice, we will take appropriate measures to inform you, consistent with the significance of the changes we make.
 We will obtain your consent to any material Privacy Notice changes if and where this is required by applicable data protection laws.
 You can see when this Privacy Notice was last updated by checking the “last updated” date displayed at the top of this Privacy Notice.
 ### 12. How to contact us
-If you have any questions or concerns about our use of your personal information, please contact Ivan’s Herbs VOF here.
+If you have any questions or concerns about our use of your personal information, please [contact Ivan’s Herbs VOF here].
 ## Cookie Notice
 Last updated: August 30, 2019
 This Cookie Notice explains how Ivan’s Herbs and its subsidiaries (collectively “Ivan’s Herbs”, “we”, “us”, and “ours” use cookies and similar technologies to recognise you when you visit our websites (“Site”).
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.